fulcrumgenomics/pybwa/docs/api.rst

    from pybwa import BwaMem
    mem = BwaMem(prefix="/path/to/genome.fasta")

+The :class:`~pybwa.BwaIndex` object is useful when re-using the same index, such that it only needs to be loaded into memory once.
+Both constructors for the :class:`~pybwa.BwaAln` and :class:`~pybwa.BwaMem` objects accept an index.

 The :meth:`pybwa.BwaAln.align` method accepts a list of reads (as either strings or :class:`pysam.FastxRecord` s) to align and return a *single* :class:`pysam.AlignedSegment` per input read: